User - Friendly, Multi-Step Form | Easy User Experience

 Firstly, it asks a qualifying question on the service you are interested that you can choose via a dropdown.

-First form screen, service requirements
+Multi-step form design with first form screen, listing service requirements

 Secondly, it features an open text field, asking you to provide project details.
 This shows the potential lead that you are interested in hearing about the project first before asking for personal information such as email and phone number.
 The order of questions can really make a difference in forms.